craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 The name "Killing Fields" was given to this area of their perimeter due to the number of Scavs that attempt to breach the Cordon from the north.

 #### The Mudhouse
-Northeast of the Depot, a mudbrick outhousehouse stands out as a lone survivor amidst the desolation surrounding it.
+Northeast of the Depot, a mudbrick outhouse stands out as a lone survivor amidst the desolation surrounding it.
 Surrounding the outhouse are the ruins of other abandoned structures, their walls crumbling, serving as eerie reminders of a home long lost.

 #### The Reserve
 A series of large tents and semi-permanent structures form a small military town.
 WFM use the Reserve and the surrounding areas as their primary base of operations within the Old.